bartolli/syncberry/README.md

 - `timeScopeDays`: The time scope, in days, for which the script should sync events.
 Configured by default to encompass a 14-day span: 7 days prior and 7 days forthcoming.
 - `pythonScriptPath`: The full path to the shell script which activates your Python virtual environment.

-Note: Before diving in, create two new calendars specifically for testing.
+**Note**: Before diving in, create two new calendars specifically for testing.
 Confirm the script operates as intended.
 This ensures a safeguard for your existing schedules.

 #### Shell Script Configuration